codeforscience/codeforscience.org/README.md

 ## Content Mangement

 To update content on homepage, navigation/globals, jobs, and people, visit the CMS at https://codeforscience.org/admin/.
 Other pages and blog content is managed in Ghost.
+Project details are managed in Airtable.
 See details below.

 #### Homepage